 Whenever possible, we recommend benchmarking to determine real performance.

 A general guideline: if you are solving a large MIP in parallel, it is best to use a system with the fastest possible clock rate, using the fastest available memory, with as many fully populated memory channels as are available.
-Current Intel Xeon systems support up to six channels per CPU, while current AMD EPYC systems support up to eight.
+The latest 3rd, 4th and 5th Gen Intel Xeon systems support up to 8 channels per CPU, while the latest 5th Gen AMD EPYC systems support up to 12.
 Desktop and low-end server configurations typically have fewer channels.

 Further information